null

 For apartment living or households sensitive to scent, odor-free varieties undergo additional processing to minimize the characteristic beef smell while maintaining the same safety and digestibility profile.
 Quality control during manufacturing ensures these options meet the same standards as traditional products.

-Bully sticks offer superior safety, digestibility, and nutritional value compared to rawhide—a conclusion supported by veterinary consensus and backed by the fundamental differences in how these long-lasting chews are processed and how they behave in your dog’s digestive tract.
-Unlike rawhide, bully sticks good for dogs provide genuine nutritional benefit while minimizing the blockage risks that make rawhide chews problematic for many dogs.
+Bully sticks offer superior safety, digestibility, and nutritional value compared to rawhide—a conclusion supported by veterinary consensus and backed by the fundamental differences in how these long-lasting chews are processed and how they behave in your dog's digestive tract.
+Unlike rawhide, bully sticks provide genuine nutritional benefits while minimizing the risk of blockages that make rawhide chews problematic for many dogs.

 Immediate actionable steps: